 Kim is the young graduate in the story.
 She’s not-so-young now and has apologized for any jokes she may have made about Lori’s age in the past.

-She lives in Northwest Indiana with her husband who is a retired Navy veteran and her two children.
+She lives in Northern Wisconsin with her husband who is a retired Navy veteran and her two children.
 They also share their home with three dogs.

-Kim is a licensed architect with an interest in sustainability and tiny homes.
-She dreams of designing small communities for military veterans and the homeless.
+Kim is a licensed architect with an interest in old houses, sustainability and tiny homes.

 Her past experience includes educational and industrial building projects.
 She also has extensive experience with site planning and computer rendering and presentations.